-Covid-19: India ‘firmly on its way to winning the wrong race’, says Rahul Gandhi on rising numbers
+Coronavirus: More than 11,000 new cases reported in a day, India crosses 3 lakh mark

-Brazil now has the second-highest coronavirus toll worldwide behind the United States, surpassing the United Kingdom.
+Meanwhile, Brazil now has the second-highest coronavirus toll worldwide behind the United States, surpassing the United Kingdom.

+India has added 11,458 new coronavirus cases on Saturday morning, the highest single-day spike, including 386 more fatalities.
+The total number of cases is now 3,08,993, and the toll is at 8,884, the Ministry of Health and Family Welfare has said.

 Congress leader Rahul Gandhi on Friday once again attacked the Centre over the coronavirus crisis in the country.
 In a tweet, Gandhi said that India was “firmly on its way to winning the wrong race”, referring to the country moving up to the fourth position in the world for the number of coronavirus cases.
 He called the crisis “a horrific tragedy, resulting from a lethal blend of arrogance and incompetence”.